brooklynrail/brooklynrail-platform/content/events/2022/09/eric-fischl-towards-the-end-of-an-astonishing-beauty-an-elegy-to-sag-harbor-and-thus-america.md

   Harbor, and Thus America "
 deck: "Featuring Fischl and Jason Rosenfeld "
 summary: "Artist Eric Fischl in conversation join Rail Editor at Large Jason Rosenfeld for a conversation.
-We conclude with a poetry reading. "
+We conclude with a poetry reading by Joshua Edwards. "
 people:
   - person: eric-fischl
   - person: jason-rosenfeld
+poets:
+  - person: joshua-edwards
 date: 2022-10-11T13:00:00-0500
 end_date: 2022-10-11T14:30:00-0500
 series: 666